 Cello, Double Bass

-Class sizes vary but range from 1-3 learners depending upon the learners’ needs.
+Class sizes vary, ranging from 1-3 musicians depending upon the learners’ needs.

 County/Six Counties Ensembles

 Our peripatetic teachers are fully involved in the music making at county level and beyond.
 The attendance of ensemble rehearsals outside of school is actively encouraged and free transport is provided from YGE to County rehearsals.

 Instruments may be left during school hours in the Peripatetic Room, which is locked when not in use but should be taken home for practice every evening and on weekends.

 Key Stage 3